saleor/saleor-docs/docs/dashboard/configuration/products.md

 > **Note**
 >
-> However, only the attributes with the Catalog Input type for Store Owner field (in the Attribute setup page) set to _Dropdown_ may be used as Variant Attributes.
+> Only the attributes with the input type (in the Attribute setup page) set to _Dropdown_ may be used as Variant Attributes.
 >
 > In other words, when setting up your Product Type, you select a Variant Attribute which is set up as _Multiselect_, you will receive the following error message: "Variants are disabled in this product type".